-- Is a doctorate useful or even necessary for my career goals? - How will I fund my doctorate? - How much time am I prepared and able to invest in the work? - Does the doctorate also fit into my personal life plan?
+- Is a doctorate useful or even necessary for my career goals? - How will I fund my doctorate? - How much time am I prepared and able to invest in working on the doctorate? - Does the doctorate fit into my personal life plan?

-Talking to family and friends about the pros and cons of a doctorate can be helpful.
-But you will also be able to get valuable insights into everyday scientific life, with all its ups and downs, and useful tips and hints from professors or from junior researchers who are doing or have done a doctorate.
+TIP: Talking to family and friends about the pros and cons of a doctorate can be helpful.
+But you will also be able to get valuable insights into everyday scientific life, with all its ups and downs, and useful tips and hints from professors or from early career researchers who are doing or have done a doctorate.

-In addition to the information provided by the " Doctoral Offices of the Faculties, the staff of the " Graduate Academy at TU Dresden will be happy to offer you a personal consultation during which all your individual questions regarding the opportunities, progress and funding of your doctorate can be discussed in confidence.
+In addition to the Doctoral Offices of the Faculties, the staff of the Graduate Academy at TU Dresden will be happy to offer you a personal consultation during which all your individual questions regarding the opportunities, progress and funding of your doctorate can be discussed in confidence.
+Of course, you do not have to be a member of the Graduate Academy to receive individual advice.